seshnadathur/seshnadathur.github.io/_pages/about.md

 I am a keen hiker, mountaineer and climber.
 While at Oxford I served as both Secretary and Treasurer of the [OUMC](http://users.ox.ac.uk/~climbing/), and I have climbed, organised expeditions and recorded occasional first ascents in the Pyrenees, the Alps, the Dolomites, the Moroccan Anti-Atlas and the Indian Himalaya.
-I am a keen squash player, and have played club cricket in 3 different countries (can you guess the third?).
+I am a keen squash player, and have played club cricket in 3 different countries (can you guess which three?).